PERSONALITY TYPES AND TRAINING

 For type 2 individuals, Poliquin would motivate them by complementing their results.
-Type 2 people are motivated by what the think other people like.
+Type 2 people are motivated by what they think other people like.
 So, if they think having abs is going to make them more popular, then they will do whatever it takes to get those abs.

 Type 3 individuals are motivated by fear.
-Poliquin would motivate these individuals by making them feel guilty if they didn’t complete their workouts, or weren’t putting in enough effort.
+Poliquin would motivate these individuals by making them feel guilty if they didn’t complete their workouts or weren’t putting in enough effort.
 The fear of letting Poliquin and their loved ones down made them work harder.